Chapter 5

 Early pataphysicians used the term “de-braining” to describe how a person overcomes their old dysfunctional habits of conceptualization, and begins to understand their thoughts and communications with a new mind; in a new way.
 McCartney modeled his unusual song after a French pataphysics anthem, simply titled: Chanson Decervelage (Debraining Song).
 McCartney's verses allegorically describe Edison, a pataphysics intern, administering debraining therapy (decervelage) to a friend, a policeman and then a judge.
 With his little silver brain hammer.

-Maxwell's Silver Hammer is an obvious allegorical report, coded in pataphysics vernacular, boasting of how the Beatles and others were radically Revolutionizing (debraining) the new psychedelic post-war youth culture ("more popular than Jesus").
-(For extensive documentation of Pataphysics, with its cultural influences and histories, see the excellent Pataphysics - A Useless Guide, Hugill 2015, MIT University Press.)
+Maxwell's Silver Hammer is a blatant allegorical report, coded in pataphysics vernacular, boasting of how the Beatles and others were radically Revolutionizing (debraining) the new psychedelic post-war youth culture (John Lennon said "more popular than Jesus").

 ...